Academic year 2022/2023

 - Brownian Motion:

-The course is composed of 48 hours of lectures which will be in presence (if no further COVID-19 emergency will arise) with synchronous online streaming.
+The course is composed of 48 hours of lectures.
+The lectures will be in presence with exceptions in accordance with university regulation

 Learning assessment methods